Preston King (1806-1865)

 Navy Secretary Gideon Welles, not one to compliment others, called Senator Preston King "a man of wonderful sagacity; has an excellent mind and judgment.
 Our views correspond on most questions."1 Nearly a year after King had left the Senate in 1863, Welles wrote in his diary: "Few men in Congress are his equal for sagacity, comprehensiveness, sound judgment, and fearlessness of purpose.
 Such statesmen do honor to their State and country.
 His loss to the Senate cannot be supplied."2 Although Senator King was well-intentioned, he was not necessarily well-mannered.
 He lacked certain social grace.
 Glyndon Van Deusen, biographer of William H. Seward, wrote: "When fat Senator Preston King fell asleep at the dinner table, or on a sofa with the ladies all around him, it was tactful [Seward daughter-in-law] Anna who gently awakened him and tried to keep the other guests from laughing at his predicament."3

 After William H. Seward failed to win the Republican presidential nomination in 1860, King came close to winning the vice presidential nomination himself.
-According to historian John Niven, "Had he been more receptive at the Republican National Convention in Chicago, King might have been the Republican nominee for vice president in 1860.
 "The successful Illinois managers, before the convention adjourned for dinner had decided that New York should have the privilege of naming the candidate.
 It did not take a very discerning politician to recognize that Seward and his crestfallen friends ought to be placated.
 Nor was it an especially astute conclusion that if possible the candidate ought to be an Easterner, a former Democrat, and a man acceptable to the New York Senator," wrote historian John Niven.
 "Preston King was the obvious choice.
 No northern Democrat and few Whigs — Joshua Giddings being a notable exception — had such a distinguished antislavery record.
 King, not [David] Wilmot, was the nimble parliamentarian who, perceptively and with the best of good humor, had attached the Wilmot Proviso to whatever legislation would ensure a maximum of debate during the late 1840's.
 But King, no doubt remembering Silas Wright's refusal of second place in 1844, would not accept.
 At the caucus of delegation chairman held during the dinner recess, William Evarts declined in positive terms for New York.10

 After Mr. Lincoln received the Republican presidential nomination, King worked hard for his election.
 "The Congressional [Campaign] Committee under President King, with John Covode as treasurer, did as good work as the National Committee," wrote historian Allan Nevins.11 King also used his influence on behalf of fellow ex-Democrat Gideon Welles.
 According to Welles, King "was most earnest and emphatic in favor of my [Cabinet] appointment and was sleepless and unremitting in thwarting and defeating the intrigues of Weed and others against me."12 King also bucked the Seward faction in protesting the selection of Simon Cameron for the Cabinet.13 King wrote President-elect Lincoln in early January 1861: